honey-team/ufpy/CONTRIBUTING.md

 - `@overload`s: `True`

-You must define `@typing.overload`s in public methods when your method has two and more ways to define arguments For example,
+Use decorator `@typing.overload` in public methods if your method has two and more variants to define arguments
+For example,
 ```python
 @overload